Large fireworks warehouse in Liuyang — factory-direct wholesale supply chain

 Gross margin: 20–50%

 Same inventory, same sell-through.
-Factory direct adds $17,000–19,000 per container to gross profit.
+On these illustrative figures, factory direct adds roughly $17,000–19,000 per container to gross profit.
 Two or three containers a season — call it $35,000–57,000 a year, moving from the middleman's account to yours.

 Why Liuyang Specifically